 Liability Waivers, also known as Release of Liability, exempts one party from legal action.
 The waiver outlines all risks involved in an activity, event or the use of a product and participants sign and participate at their own risk.

 By simply having a waiver of any kind, your business is less likely to be sued for negligence.
 But having a customized Waiver drafted by a professional will reduce the chances to basically 0.

 Having a Liability Waiver that’s well-tailored to your business and your geographic and industry-specific regulations is the only way to ensure full coverage.
 Templates don’t cover the nuances of your business or your risks.

 Waivers are standard in many industries and not having a credible Waiver can make your business seem less prepared, and even less interested, in dealing with safety-related issues.

 First, you'll have a kick-off call with your Good Lawyer to discuss the current status of corporation.
-After the call, your lawyer will collect the documents they need to complete the Agreement.
-They will share a copy of the final document.
+Your lawyer will then advise you on whether you need a Basic or Complex Waiver.
+Learn more about the differences on the Info Sheet below.

 1. Project kick-off call to gather information, advise you and answer questions.

 3. One round of minor revisions if necessary.

 Pick a time to kick-off the project and discuss your Liability Waiver with a Good Lawyer.